Swedish Air Force Rangers: Tasks

 Air Force Rangers have deployed during all major Swedish combat deployments since the late 1990s.
 Notably in Afghanistan, where patrols were manning Military Observations Teams (MOT's), provided onboard protection for air assets of the Swedish Air Element and CSAR readiness.
 Recently, patrols have deployed to Mali, providing close protection and personnel recovery readiness for the Swedish C130 deployed in country to support MINUSMA.
+The unit also participated in the evacuation of foreign nationals during the Sudanese civil war.

 The unit had elements on standby to conduct personnel recovery during the Swedish contribution to the intervention in Libya as well.

 Organization

 The Air Force Rangers can deploy in platoon sized units all the way down to individual rangers depending on the mission.
 They are organized in one company, consisting of a company staff group and two Ranger platoons, each platoon consisting of a command group and six Ranger patrols.
 The standard Air Force Ranger patrol is made up of six men: